SparkysWidgets/Marlin/README.md

 ### `DEFAULT_ROTATIONAL_JOINT_OFFSET_Z`

-For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from the surface at the top of the table and the horizontal centerline of the joint that tilts the table.
+For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from the surface at the top of the table to the horizontal centerline of the joint that tilts the table.
 Measured when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.

 See definition of `Dz` in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html